stargate/stargate/graphqlapi/developer_docs.md

 * finally, we insert the new version in `stargate_graphql.schema_source`.
 The new `GraphQL` instance is sent to [GraphqlCache], which starts to serve it to its clients.

+We provide a set of CQL directives that allow users to control certain aspects of their mapping (for example, use a different table name than the inferred default).
+They are defined in [CqlDirectives], and referenced throughout the model-building code.
+You can also download a text version from a running Stargate instance at `graphql-files/cql_directives.graphql`.

 #### Deployed (`/graphql/<keyspace>`)

 Once a user has deployed their own GraphQL schema, it replaces the CQL-first schema for that